About DAYBUE®

 • Caregivers evaluated 45 items on the RSBQ.
 Each item was scored as not true (0), somewhat or sometimes true (1), or very true or often true (2)

-• The scores were added up to determine the RSBQ total score across symptoms
+• These scores were added together to create the RSBQ total score

 At 12 weeks, caregivers observed: